 It depends on your shopping habits.
 For example, Ibotta is better for earning cash rewards on groceries while Rakuten is perfect for people who primarily shop online.

-Overall, Fetch Rewards is still considered one of the best grocery rewards apps since they provide a bonus for buying items from partnership brands and offers some of the best gift card redemption options.
+Overall, Fetch is still considered one of the best grocery rewards apps since they provide a bonus for buying items from partnership brands and offers some of the best gift card redemption options.

 The Bottom Line

-Of course there are more apps like Fetch Rewards that isn’t mentioned here.
+Of course there are more apps like Fetch that isn’t mentioned here.
 There are literally hundreds of rewards apps that pretend they’re legit and worth using.

 But after testing out all the apps available on Android and Apple, I can tell you there are much more “rewards apps” that are sketchy and not worth your time than legitimate ones.

 I cross-checked my experiences with others to make sure I wasn’t missing anything.
-Reddit was extremely helpful as many users on there are looking for apps like Fetch Rewards too.
+Reddit was extremely helpful as many users on there are looking for apps like Fetch too.